 A business letter should be printed on a letter size (8.5”x11”) if you are in the U.S. However, in many other countries A4 size is used frequently.
 The formal business letter looks particularly professional when you print it out on the company letterhead which contains contact details and the logo of your company.

 In case your company does not have a letterhead, you must include the name of your company with full address underneath it.
 You can add your name above the address, if you are an independent business owner.
 The address should either be at the top left or right of the page and be justified.
 In case your letter is addressed to a different country, it is wise to type out your country name in blocks.

 Write out the entire date after the address details of your company.
 This should be left justified and should be written as follows – “January 1, 2020” or “1 January 2020”.
 It may be so that you took several days to compose the letter, in this case, you must write the date when you finished writing it.

 It is important that you write down the full name of the recipient, their designation, the name of the company, and the company address.
-Each piece of the information must be written in a separate line.
+Each piece of the information must be written in a separate line as mentioned in the Business Card.
 Write all these details must be left-justified and should be written a few lines below the date.
 It would bear better results if you included the name of an actual person, as they would feel obliged to respond to a communication sent in their name.